-Financing India’s Cities: The Role of the Finance Commission
+Financing India’s Cities The Role of the Finance Commission

-The Union Finance Commission, a constitutional body mandated to design India’s fiscal transfers from Union government to states (including local governments), has played a transformative role in reshaping urban finance over the last two decades.
+Union government to states (including local governments), has played a transformative role in

 ON THIS PAGE